NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Balisse Feather.md

 **Usage** affixed to a weapon

-**Activate** `pf2:0` Envision
+**Activate** `pf2:0` (concentrate)

-**Trigger** You deal damage using the affixed weapon to a creature you have seen commit an evil act.
+**Trigger** You deal damage using the affixed weapon to a creature that has the unholy trait or that you witnessed harm an ally, an innocent, or a noncombatant within the last minute.

+* * *

-This long, fire-red feather seems to catch flame every time the weapon it adorns strikes a purveyor of evil.
-When you activate the feather, the creature you damaged burns with holy light.
-The creature must succeed at a DC 29 Will check save or take a -2 status penalty to AC and saving throws and reduce its resistances by 5.
+This long, fire-red feather smolders from the weapon it adorns.
+When you activate the feather, the creature you damaged burns with sacred light.
+The creature must succeed at a DC 29 Will check save or take a –2 status penalty to AC and saving throws and reduce its resistances by 5.
 These effects last until the end of your next turn.
+This item has no effect on a creature with the holy trait.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*